NgNhatThanh/Sheepop/README.md

 # Sheepop

-<span style="color:red">**Attention:** Due to some issues with the changing list of provinces and cities in Vietnam, I will not be implementing the auto-import feature for locations into the database.
-As a result of this missing component, core functionalities will be affected, and the application will not operate as intended (though you can still run it).
-If you wish, you can manually input the data, and everything will function normally. </span>

 ## 1. Introduction
 An E-Commerce website that follow C2C (Customer-to-Customer) model, where a buyer can alse be a seller.

 ### Getting started with Docker compose

 1. Get the latest source code
-2. Fill information to [.env_sample](https://github.com/NgNhatThanh/Sheepop/blob/main/backend/src/main/resources/.env_sample) file, and change it's name to `.env`
+2. **[Optional]** Fill information to [.env_sample](https://github.com/NgNhatThanh/Sheepop/blob/main/backend/src/main/resources/.env_sample) file, and change it's name to `.env` (Base on feature you want, uploading feature is important if you want to create products)
 3. Open terminal at the root folder of the project, run `docker compose up -d`, and wait for some minutes
 4. Access the website via `http://localhost:5173`, you already have an admin account `admin/admin`